Doomsday Predictions are Forever

 We remember prognosticators bravely and boldly speaking out, but not much else.
 Their reputations remain in tact.

-Al Gore is another prognosticator given heaps of grace from supporters despite many failed doomsday predictions:
+Al Gore is another prognosticator given heaps of grace from supporters despite countless failed doomsday predictions:

 Now, the scientific community is warning us that the average hurricane will continue to get stronger because of global warming.
 A scientist at MIT has published a study well before this tragedy showing that since the 1970s, hurricanes in both the Atlantic and the Pacific have increased in duration, and in intensity, by about 50 % . . .
 Two thousand scientists, in a hundred countries, engaged in the most elaborate, well organized scientific collaboration in the history of humankind, have produced long-since a consensus that we will face a string of terrible catastrophes unless we act to prepare ourselves and deal with the underlying causes of global warming.
 Al Gore, September 9, 2005